 Forehead Lowering Surgery: Cost

-According to Realself, the average cost of the surgery in the United States is $8,375.
+According to Realself, the average cost of surgery in the United States is $8,375.
 This cost should include facility and anesthesia fees.
-The procedure should be performed in a sterile accredited operating room and safely under general anesthesia.
+The procedure should be performed in a sterile, accredited operating room and safely under general anesthesia.
 Not everyone is a candidate for surgery, so the first thing that should be done is a consultation with a board- certified surgeon like Dr. Patel .
 Additional procedures, such as brow bone contouring and a brow lift can have added expenses to these prices.
-Our price for a forehead reduction starts at $5,500.
+Our price for a forehead reduction including anesthesia starts at $9,500.

 Forehead Reduction: Tips Before your surgery

 Start with a consult.
-We offer free consults and during the consult you will be shown forehead reduction before and after photos.
-The bottom line that there is a lot you need to know about the recovery, the incision and if you are a candidate.
-Find a surgeon who performs a lot of surgery on this, knows how to plan an incision, and finally has the ability to perform hair transplant to help camouflage the incision further if needed.
+You will be shown forehead reduction before and after photos.
+You will be asked detailed questions about your hair loss history and the likelihood of scarring.
+Finally, the surgeon will assess your scalp laxity.
+This is the one factor that cannot be changed and will affect your level of results.
+Tools such as an Endotine or scalp expanders can be used.
+The bottom line is that there is a lot you need to know about the recovery, the incision and if you are a candidate.
+Find a surgeon who performs a lot of surgery on this, knows how to plan an incision, and finally has the ability to perform a hair transplant to help camouflage the incision further if needed.
 Read more about the procedure here.